taktran/generator-starttter/README.md

 ## Development

-Run `grunt` to jslint and test your code as you work.
+Run `grunt` to jshint and test your code as you work.

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)